tami001/demo-example1/README.md

 # demo-example1
 class demo

-hello this is a class demo and my name is Abdullah
+hello this is a class demo and my name is Abdullah and my friend mohammed